-In the Senate Majority / LATFOR proposal, the contiguous cluster of 25 underpopulated upstate districts (MSD's 38-40 and 42-63) has a total population of 7,329,048.
-With a statewide average district population of 307,356 (based on the proposed 63 districts), those 25 upstate districts have enough population for 23.85 districts of the ideal population.
-In other words, the upstate region gets 1-and- $1/7^{\text{th}}$ district more than its share of the state population entitles it to.
+In the Senate Majority / LATFOR proposal, the contiguous cluster of 25 underpopulated upstate districts (SD's 38-40 and 42-63) has a total population of 7,329,048.
+With a statewide average district population of 307,356, those 25 upstate districts have enough population for 23.85 districts of the average population.
+In other words, the upstate region gets 1-and-1/7th district more than its share of the state population entitles it to.

-At the same time, the contiguous cluster of 26 districts wholly or partly within New York City (MSD's 10-34 and 36) has enough population for 26.93 districts of the ideal population.
-In other words, New York City gets almost one full district less than its share of the state population entitles it to.2
+At the same time, the contiguous cluster of 26 districts wholly or partly within New York City (SD's 10-34 and 36) has enough population for 26.93 districts of the average population.
+In other words, New York City gets almost one full district less than its share of the state population entitles it to.
+Note that the two Bronx/Westchester districts (SD's 34 and 36) each have most of their population in the Bronx.1

-The regional skewing of the population extremes is shown clearly in the thematic map titled, Proposed Senate Districts, LATFOR January 26, 2012, % Deviation from Ideal Population, Based on LATFOR Adjusted Database.
+The regional skewing of the population extremes is shown clearly in the thematic map titled, "Proposed Senate Districts, LATFOR January 26, 2012, % Deviation from Ideal Population, Based on LATFOR Adjusted Database."

-The Senate Alternative Revision (February 12, 2012) shows an entirely different pattern.
+The Senate Alternative (February 9, 2012) shows an entirely different pattern.
 In the two areas - New York City and Long Island - where large numbers of districts must have almost exactly equal populations, due to the NYS Constitution's block-on-border rule, the district populations are less than one per-cent above or below the ideal.
 There is no resulting malapportionment.

-The 27 districts wholly or partly within New York City (ASD's 10-36) have the aggregate population for 26.78 districts of the ideal population.
-Include the two adjoining districts in lower Westchester that are part of the same 'block-on-border' cluster (ASD's 37 and 38), and the 29 districts have the population for 28.76 districts of the ideal population.3
+The 26 New York City districts have the aggregate population for 25.79 districts of the ideal population.
+Include the three adjoining districts in lower Westchester that are part of the same 'block-on-border' cluster, and the 29 districts have the population for 28.76 districts of the ideal population.

-The 26 districts north of New York City have the population for 26.14 districts of the ideal population.
-Subtract from this group the two Westchester districts mentioned just above, and the 24 upstate districts have the population for 24.15 districts of the ideal population.4
+The 27 districts north of New York City have the population for 27.13 districts of the ideal population.
+Subtract from this group the three Westchester districts mentioned just above, and the 24 upstate districts have the population for 24.15 districts of the ideal population.